(Originally published: 26th December 2012)

 4. Leap Motion

 Multi-touch desktop is a (miserably) failed product due to the fact that hands could get very tired with prolonged use, but Leap Motion wants to challenge this dark area again with a more advanced idea.
-It lets you control the desktop with fingers, but without touching the screen.
+It lets you control the desktop with your fingers but without touching the screen.

-It’s not your typical motion sensor, as Leap Motion allows you to scroll the web page, zoom in the map and photos, sign documentss and even play a first person shooter game with only hand and finger movements.
+It’s not your typical motion sensor, as Leap Motion allows you to scroll the web page, zoom in on the map and photos, sign documents and even play a first-person shooter game with only hand and finger movements.
 The smooth reaction is the most crucial key point here.
 More importantly, you can own this future with just $70, a price of a premium PS3 game title!